 For more information about LinSilo, see Using Silo.

 HTCondor is a tool for running large numbers of jobs.
 When you submit jobs to HTCondor, HTCondor will distribute them across the servers in its pool.
 SSCC's primary HTCondor pool, called Condor, has twelve dedicated Linux servers.
 The Linstat servers run jobs submitted to Condor as well.
-Four of the Condor servers have 16 cores and 320GB of RAM, while the others have 8 cores and 24-48GB of RAM.
+Some of the Condor servers have 16 cores and 320GB of RAM, while others have 8 cores and 188GB of RAM.

 You are welcome to submit up to fifteen jobs at a time to Condor (see the SSCC's Server Usage Policy).

 CondorSilo is an HTCondor pool in the Silo environment.
 It consists of nine dedicated Linux servers with 44 cores and 384GB of RAM each.

 For more information about CondorSilo, see Using Silo.